ehicks71/aws-cdk-pipeline-template/README.md

 ### Deploying a Stack

-> If you run into permissions issues, follow [these steps](https://docs.google.com/document/d/1MDQMvf-IraPKrxB76-5CEfj1FLw64PVaw8s-WC-VLGw/edit?usp=sharing) to get more AWS permissions granted to your account.

 To deploy a stack add the stack name after the deploy command as shown below.

 Run this from the `pipeline` directory.